tarunyaa/penngineering-projects/README.md

 > Skills: Python, OpenCV, Optics, Spatial Light Modulator

 ### Pong
 *Pong is one of the first ever computer games 🎮 created.
-It's quite simple - two paddles and a ball 🏓 and the goal is to defeat the opponent by making them lose the ball.*
+It's quite simple - two paddles and a ball 🏓 and the goal is to defeat the opponent by making them lose the ball.
+This was made as part of a ESE 3500 lab.*

 In this project, a LCD screen 🖥 is programmed using an Arduino Uno and SPI, and its graphics library is written with the help of some given .h files.
 A buzzer, joystick, LEDs, and a logic level shifter is also used.
 The NodeMCU board is used for wireless control of the joystick.

 > Skills: C, Microcontrollers

 ### Theremin
-*Theremin is an electronic musical 🎵🎶 instrument controlled without physical contact by the performer, and in this case, controlled by the distance of the user's hand 🖐 from an ultrasonic sensor.*
+*Theremin is an electronic musical 🎵🎶 instrument controlled without physical contact by the performer, and in this case, controlled by the distance of the user's hand 🖐 from an ultrasonic sensor.
+This was made as part of a ESE 3500 lab.*

-Timers, PWM, output compare, input capture, and the ADC is used to emit music from a buzzer.
+Input capture was used to measure distance and hence pulse width.
+Timers, PWM, ADC and output compare was used to generate music of different frequencies through the buzzer.
+A photoresistor was added to control volume with light, and both continuous and discrete modes of operation were implemented.

 > Skills: C, Microcontrollers

 ### Morse
-*This device allows you to translate a Morse code signal to its alphanumeric representation.*
+*This device allows you to translate a Morse code signal to its alphanumeric representation.
+This was made as part of a ESE 3500 lab.*

 It works by first detecting an incoming signal using an input switch 🎚(using polling or interrupts), then translating and displaying the hidden message in ASCII onto a serial port.
 It also lights up LEDs based on what signals were received.